OpenSCAP/jenkins/deployment.md

 		- If you completely lose admin rights for settings of Jenkins, it is file which you need to modify.
  - **/usr/lib/jenkins/jenkins.war**
 	- Jenkins java archive - probably you don't want to modify/update it manually
- - *TIP*: when you lose root acces and need to backup jenkins settings files, you can run job on master(=as 'jenkins' user) to get access to config files.
+ - *TIP*: when you lose root access and need to backup jenkins settings files, you can run job on master(=as 'jenkins' user) to get access to config files.

-### 4.2 Plugins
+#### Plugins
  + Jenkins provides some set of default plugins
  + "Important" plugins to install:
 	+ *Github Authentication plugin*